-Chuck Colson also founded Prison Fellowship International and the Colson Center for Christian Worldview.
-Today these two organizations are independent ministries that collaborate closely with Prison Fellowship.
+Chuck Colson also founded Prison Fellowship International and the Colson Center for Christian Worldview, that today are independent ministries but also close collaborators with Prison Fellowship.

-"I found myself increasingly drawn to the ideas that God had put me in prison for a purpose and that I should do something for those left behind."

-- Chuck Colson, Born Again
+"I found myself increasingly drawn to the ideas that God had put me in prison for a purpose and that I should do something for those left behind." - Chuck Colson, Born Again